HsXu2Mimo/AAE6102-Assignment/README.md

 ##  Results
 ### Satellite position

+The detailed claculation is in the Assignment report.

 The calculated satellite ECEF position,
 | PRN | ECEF-X          | ECEF-Y          | ECEF-Z          |
 | --- | --------------- | --------------- | --------------- |